 I’m an apple shape.
 Being an apple means you store most of your fat in your belly, making you more susceptible to heart attacks and strokes.
 Yikes!
 You can’t breeze through a checkout line these days without finding magazine headlines strategically placed at eyeball level promising to annihilate your belly fat.
 Similar “cures” pop up on the Internet, TV, or are heard on the radio.

 Have you ever noticed that many of the people who claim to have the answer to belly fat are either younger than 40, are men, or have had work done.
 Sorry, Jane, we all know you had a little help.
 Liposuction, gastric bypass, and tummy tucks are painful and dangerous medical procedures.
 They should only be performed if absolutely necessary.
 I made it through 2 natural childbirths and that was enough pain for me.

-It’s rare that a woman over 40 hasn’t experienced some kind of hormonal imbalance.
+It’s rare that a woman over 40 hasn’t experienced some kind of hormonal imbalance after menopause.
 You may not be a raging crazy person or sweating through hot flashes, but subtly, your hormones are not quite in sync.
 It’s alarming when our bodies turn from hot mamas into bulky babushkas.
 We feel unattractive, undesirable, and even depressed.

 Doctors are quick to hand out hormone replacement drugs to fix the problem.
 Alternative health practitioners promote herbal supplements that may not have been thoroughly tested.
 Many of these so-called fixes turn out to be expensive or cause side effects.